moq-wg/moq-transport/draft-ietf-moq-transport.md

 OBJECT message headers carry a short hop-by-hop `Track Alias` that maps to the Full Track Name (see {{message-subscribe-ok}}).
 Relays use the `Track Alias` of an incoming OBJECT message to identify its track and find the active subscribers for that track.
-Relays MUST NOT depend on OBJECT payload content for making forwarding decisions and MUST only depend on the fields, such as priority order and other metadata properties in the OBJECT message header.
 Unless determined by congestion response, Relays MUST forward the OBJECT message to the matching subscribers.

 ## Relay Object Handling